ThatOpen/engine_web-ifc/README.md

 ```

-## Compiling the library
+## Building the library

+### Setting up emscripten

+The WASM library is built through emscripten, please see [the emscripten installation guide](https://emscripten.org/docs/getting_started/downloads.html) for information on how to set up emscripten.
+Afterwards both `setup-env` and `em++` need to be in your path.

+### WASM library

+Run `npm run init-repo` to download both dependencies of the project (glm and earcut.hpp) to the correct location.
+This only needs to happen once.

+Run `npm run setup-env` whenever you open a new terminal, this will set up the required emscripten environment variables for you to compile code.

+Run `npm run build-release` to build a release version of the wasm binary and the accompanying web-ifc api.
+It will be placed in `./dist`.

+Run `npm run dev` to launch a development server with a basic ifc file viewer.

-### C++ executable
+### Stand alone C++ executable

 Compiling the library to a standalone executable requires use of CMAKE.
 For visual studio code, the easiest way is by installing [cmake-tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

-### WASM library

-The WASM library is built through emscripten, please see [the emscripten installation guide](https://emscripten.org/docs/getting_started/downloads.html) for information on how to set up emscripten.
-Afterwards the library can be built by using:
-`.\wasm_setup_env.bat` and `.\wasm_compile.ps1`.